-The wall thermostat "calls for heat", closing the R to W1 circuit for minimum-heat or closing the R to W1-and-W2 circuits for maximum-heat.
-The furnace control performs a self-check, and verifies the low, medium and high pressure switch contacts LPS, MPS and HPS are open, then de-energizes the PSR relay to close the NC contact.
+The wall thermostat "calls for heat", closing the R-to-W1 circuit for low-heat or closing the R-to-W1-and-W2 circuits for high-heat.
+The furnace control performs a self-check, verifies the low-heat and high-heat pressure switch contacts LPS and HPS are open, and starts the inducer motor IDM in high-speed.

-The start up and shut down functions and delays described above apply to the 2-stage minimum/maximum heating mode as well, except for switching from maximum-to minimum-heat.
+The start up and shut down functions and delays described in item 1. above apply to the 2-stage heating mode as well, except for switching from low- to high-Heat and vice versa.